Skip to main content

 Factors That Change the Graft Count

-Every hair transplant is unique, and the number of grafts needed can vary from person to person.
-Several key factors influence how many hairs are transplanted and how dense the final result looks.
+Every hair transplant is planned individually, and the number of grafts required can vary significantly between patients.
+Several factors influence how many grafts can be transplanted and how dense the final result appears.

 Donor Density